pascalpoizat/schora/README.md

 ```
 -->

+### SMT-API

+This is used to call Z3 from SChorA.
+It can be obtained at https://github.com/pascalpoizat/smt-api.

 ### EMF

 To have EMF library, install Eclipse (http://www.eclipse.org) and add the plugins directory to your classpath when you want to compile or run an EMF related program.